 Payment Depot doesn’t have proprietary hardware, so it works with a variety of third-party payment processing equipment.
-Strong integrations include Clover and SwipeSimple, though you can use Payment Depot with other tools as well.
+Strong integrations include Clover and SwipeSimple, though you can use Payment Depot with other tools.
 This flexibility makes it easy to use Payment Depot for retail credit card transactions.

 Payment Depot Customer Support

-Payment Depot does offer 24/7 phone and email support, but you are most likely to get a fast response from a Payment Depot employee during business hours.
+While it does offer 24/7 phone and email support, you are most likely to get a fast response from a Payment Depot employee during business hours.

 What Users Think of Payment Depot

 Payment Depot users mostly enjoy using the platform.
-There are lots of positive reviews about the cost and customer support, though not everyone is in agreement about its affordability.
+There are lots of positive reviews about the cost and customer support, though not everyone agrees about its affordability.

-- Trustpilot: Payment Depot has a 4.9 out of 5 score based on 871 reviews.
+- Trustpilot: Payment Depot has a 4.9 out of 5 score based on over 1,100 reviews.

-- Capterra: On Capterra, 57 users rated Payment Depot an average 4.7 out of 5 stars.
+- Capterra: About 60 users rated Payment Depot an average of 4.7 out of 5 stars.

 Overall, Payment Depot has excellent user reviews, which is unusual for a payment processor.
-However, in addition to limitations on high-risk and international businesses, Payment Depot also does not offer as many internal tools as other processors.
-For example, it does not have an extensive online knowledge base like other processors or offer sleek tools like a proprietary mobile app or billing software.
+However, in addition to limitations on high-risk and international businesses, Payment Depot does not offer as many internal tools as other processors.
+For example, it lacks an extensive online knowledge base like other processors and doesn’t offer sleek tools like a proprietary mobile app or billing software.